 The term financial advisor can apply to a wide range of professionals, but keep in mind that many people who shouldn’t use this title do so anyway.
 As an example, you’ll likely come across “financial representatives” that focus most of their work on selling whole life insurance.
 You’ll also run into financial advisors who use high-pressure sales tactics to sell overpriced, underperforming annuities and other investments that boost their bottom line at your expense.

 Before you pick a financial advisor, you should know about the types of advisors that exist.

 Robo-advisors use technology and algorithms to invest your money in a way that aligns with your appetite for risk.
-Firms you may have heard of in this niche include Betterment and Wealthfront, but there are plenty of others.
+Firms you may have heard of in this niche include Wealthfront, but there are plenty of others.

 Robo-advisors tend to charge a percentage of your portfolio amount each year while investing your money in a way that achieves optimal returns while keeping taxes at a minimum.
 With Betterment, for example, you’ll pay .25% to .40% of your portfolio amount each year you use this service.